Share this Article

 The wall is hand-painted in platinum and gold tones, and gold leaf.

-The floors feature large slabs of a striped gray and white marble called Polar Grey, and the east and west lobby walls are accented by brown and dark gray San Penia marble.
+The floors feature large slabs of a striped gray and white marble called Polar Gray, and the east and west lobby walls are accented by brown and dark gray San Penia marble.
 The faceted ceiling is painted in platinum paint and gold leaf and lit by cove lighting.

 Faceted panels along the sides of the lobby desk replicate the feature wall motif.